-For an explanation on the voluntary nature of standards, the meaning of ISO specific terms and expressions related to conformity assessment, as well as information about ISO's adherence to the World Trade Organization (WTO) principles in the Technical Barriers to Trade (TBT) see the following URL: www.iso.org/iso/foreword.html.
+For an explanation of the voluntary nature of standards, the meaning of ISO specific terms and expressions related to conformity assessment, as well as information about ISO's adherence to the World Trade Organization (WTO) principles in the Technical Barriers to Trade (TBT), see www.iso.org/iso/foreword.html.

 This document was prepared by ITU-T as Rec.
 ITU-T H.220.0 (03/2017) and drafted in accordance with its editorial rules.
-It was adopted under the JTC1 PSD0 procedure by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 29, Coding of audio, picture, multimedia and hypermedia information, in collaboration with ITU-T.
+It was assigned to Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 29, Coding of audio, picture, multimedia and hypermedia information.

-This sixth edition cancels and replaces the fifth edition (ISO/IEC 13818-1:2015), which has been technically revised.
-It also incorporates ISO/IEC 13818-1:2015/Cor.1:2016, ISO/IEC 13818-1:2015/Amd.1:2015, ISO/IEC 13818-1:2015/Amds.2-6:2016, and ISO/IEC 13818-1:2015/Amds.7-8 (unpublished following DAM ballot).
+This seventh edition cancels and replaces the sixth edition (ISO/IEC 13818-1:2018), which has been technically revised.
+It also incorporates ISO/IEC 13818-1:2018/Amd.1:2018.